jonnylangefeld/jonnylangefeld.com/_posts/2020-10-28-how-to-write-a-go-api-the-ultimate-guide.md

 ```
 <sup>(*[source](https://github.com/jonnylangefeld/go-api/blob/master/pkg/api/operations.go#L12-L22)*)</sup>

 These are a whole bunch of key words, interpreted by [swaggo](https://github.com/swaggo/swag).
 Check the full documentation [here](https://github.com/swaggo/swag#declarative-comments-format).
-We are basically documenting all human readable text of the documentation here in the docstring of that handler function and also make links the possible returned objects.
+We are basically collecting all human readable text of the documentation here in the docstring of that handler function and also make links to the possible returned objects.
 If we change something here, we'll just have to run [`make generate-docs`](https://github.com/jonnylangefeld/go-api/blob/master/Makefile#L9), and we'll get all files in the [`docs`](https://github.com/jonnylangefeld/go-api/tree/master/docs) directory, which includes an openapi json, yaml and some go code, automatically generated.
 If we want to inject something into the spec, like the current build version, we can do so from the `main` file:

 ```go
 docs.SwaggerInfo.Version = version